The M.D./Ph.D. program at MUSC is an NIH funded Medical Scientist Training Program with the goal of training future leaders in academic medicine.

 MSTP students take selected sections of the core curriculum offered to first year graduate students.
 These are both required sections and elective sections, the later chosen in consulation with the graduate coordinator and mentor.
 The courses cover broad topics dealing with professional development, techniques of rigorous experimental design, learning from the literature, entrepreneurship, responsible conduct of research, and principles of grant writing.

-The MST Program Steering Committee requires that all laboratory research necessary for completion of the Ph.D. degree be finished and the Dissertation either defended or ready for defending before the student resumes the third year of Medical School.
-The Program requires that the Dissertation be defended by the end of the calendar year.
+The MST Program Steering Committee requires that all Ph.D. requirements be completed before the student resumes the third year of Medical School.

 The MSTP Progress Committee evaluates individual performance after each semester of study during the first two years and then annually thereafter.